moewe-io/woocommerce-apply-order-discount/README.md

 ## Changelog

+1.1.1

+* Added Updater
+* Fixed compatibility with latest WooCommerce 2.6.x

 1.1

-* Compatibility with latest WooCommerce (
+* Compatibility with latest WooCommerce
 * The container is only shown, when the order is editable

 1.0.1